Welcome to Reception!

 PE

-PE will take place on a Tuesday morning and a Friday afternoon.
+PE will take place on a Tuesday morning.
 Pupils can come to school in their PE kit.
 They can remain in their kit for the day.
 Please send your child in their house colour T-shirt and joggers.

 Pupils should come to school in uniform when they do not have PE.